epi052/recon-pipeline/.github/pull_request_template.md

----
-name: Pull request
-about: Checklist for submitting a PR
-title: "[PR]"
-labels: ''
-assignees: ''

----

 # Landing a Pull Request (PR)

 Long form explanations of most of the items below can be found in the [CONTRIBUTING](https://github.com/epi052/recon-pipeline/blob/master/CONTRIBUTING.md) guide.